We Analyzed the Future Direction of Acacia Research Corporation (ACTG), Here is What We Found

 ACTG’s Market Performance

-ACTG stocks went up by 5.42% for the week, with a monthly jump of 18.85% and a quarterly performance of 3.55%, while its annual performance rate touched 102.90%.
-The volatility ratio for the week stands at 5.84% while the volatility levels for the past 30 days are set at 6.56% for Acacia Research Corporation.
-The simple moving average for the period of the last 20 days is 7.28% for ACTG stocks with a simple moving average of 20.05% for the last 200 days.
+ACTG stocks went down by -10.47% for the week, with a monthly drop of -7.89% and a quarterly performance of 1.51%, while its annual performance rate touched 80.12%.
+The volatility ratio for the week stands at 7.45% while the volatility levels for the past 30 days are set at 6.27% for Acacia Research Corporation.
+The simple moving average for the period of the last 20 days is -9.72% for ACTG stocks with a simple moving average of 0.78% for the last 200 days.

 Analysts’ Opinion of ACTG